Cloud-CV/Origami/README.md

 ## Setting the environment variables

-1. Open origami.env
+`origami.env` stores all the environment variables necessary to run Origami.

-2. Set HOST to the hostname of the server
+1. `HOST` should be set to the hostname of the server
-3. Set PORT to the port you want the server to listen on.
+2. `PORT` should be set to the port you want the server to listen on.
 (Generally 80)
-4. DB_NAME sets the name you want your postgres database to have
+3. `DB_NAME` will be used to set the name for your postgres database
-5. DB_PASS will be used to set the password for the database user.
+4. `DB_PASS` will be used to set the password for the database user.
 This is also the admin password
-6. DB_USER is the username for a user who can modify the database.
+5. `DB_USER` is the username for a user who can modify the database.
 This is also the admin username
-7. DB_USER_EMAIL stores the email for the admin
+6. `DB_USER_EMAIL` stores the email for the admin
-8. DB_HOST should be set to postgres in production and localhost in development
+7. `DB_HOST `should be set to postgres in production and localhost in development
-9. REDIS_HOST should be set to redis and localhost in development
+8. `REDIS_HOST` should be set to redis and localhost in development

 ## Production setup instructions

-**Use docker to setup Origami on production. **
+**Use docker to setup Origami on production**

 ### Running the server